keycloak/keycloak-benchmark/README.md

 You can set different options to change how tests should be executed.
 For a complete list of the available options, see [Config](benchmark/src/main/java/org/keycloak/benchmark/Config.java).

+### Logging

+You can enable HTTP logging using the following additional options:
+* `--log-http-on-failure`: HTTP requests and responses will be logged when the scenario expectations are not met
+* `--log-http-always`: HTTP requests and responses will *always* be logged

 ### Report

 Check reports at the `result` directory.